Teach Your Teen to Drive with Confidence

 Key Driving Skills Every Parent Should Teach

 A safe driver isn’t defined by hours practiced, but by capability.
-Focus on developing:
+Your teen needs to build five core skill categories: vehicle control, traffic awareness, maneuvering, environmental driving, and hazard perception.

 Common Mistakes Parents Make When Teaching Driving